mexuaz/Concurrency/problem06/README.md

 * Optimization doesn't contribute much to C++ except in case of increased thread numbers.

+* Multi-threading improved C++ time in best case 47% at the same time this percentage for Go is  42%

 If you look at the source code the Go implementation is similar to C++ one this means C++ was faster for this problem.